mlandry1/CarND/CarND-Traffic-Sign-Classifier-P2/README.md

 The code for training the model is located in the 10th, 11th, 12th, 13th and 14th cells of the [IPython notebook](https://github.com/mlandry1/CarND/blob/master/CarND-Traffic-Sign-Classifier-P2/Traffic_Sign_Classifier.ipynb).

-To train the model, I used a batch size of 256, a maximum epochs number of 100 and a fix learning rate of 0.001.
+To train the model, I used a batch size of 256, a maximum epochs number of 100 and a fixed learning rate of 0.001.
 I also used a early stopping criteria to prevent overfitting.
+I used *adamoptimizer* with default settings for optimization.
+The optimization process itself took about 1 hour on a AWS small instance.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.